briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 There is a lot of confusion about what 95% confidence intervals are.
 The most common interpretation is that they are where you expect the true mean to fall 95% of the time.
 Unfortunately, this is not exactly what they are.
 Instead, they tell you where your estimated mean will fall 95% of the time, if you were to replicate your experiment over and over again.
 Here we will quickly show you what this means, and how to bootstrap 95% confidence intervals for yourself.

 Lets say we have a distribution, here `cold_effects` will serve as our data.
 The 95% confidence interval tells us if we were to go back out to the ocean and sample fish again thousands and thousands of times, where the mass of our estimated means would fall.
 We can think about this process as sampling from the underlying distribution over and over again, and while we don't have the underlying distribution, we do have an empirical one.
-With bootstraping and resampling techniques in general, we treat our empirical distribution as the underlying distribution and sample repeatedly from it.
+With bootstrapping and resampling techniques in general, we treat our empirical distribution as the underlying distribution and sample repeatedly from it.

-Just to illustrate a bit of the variation we get when resampling from our data over and over again, here are a few boxplots of individual resamplings.
-We can perform a single resampling event by calling the `sample` function, specifiying we want to sample with replacement by setting `replace=T`:
+Just to illustrate a bit of the variation we get when resampling from our data over and over again, here are a few box plots of individual resamplings.
+We can perform a single resampling event by calling the `sample` function, specifying we want to sample with replacement by setting `replace=T`:

 	sample(cold_effects, size=length(a), replace=T)